WarnerMedia/gimme-aws-creds/README.md

 ## Installation

-This is a Python 3 project.
+The WarnerMedia fork of gimme-aws-creds is available as a precompiled standalone executable from the GitHub releases at https://github.com/WarnerMedia/gimme-aws-creds.

+__OR__

-Install/Upgrade from PyPi:
+Install/Upgrade as a python module from PyPi:

 ```bash
 pip3 install --upgrade gimme-aws-creds